 Tiny houses are cute, they’re affordable, they’re trendy — what’s not to love?
 Many of today’s homeowners seem to be redefining the American Dream by minimizing belongings in order to increase their quality of life.
-Without a doubt, tiny homes are on the rise, with a whopping 67% increase in the number of tiny homes from 2016 through 2017.
+Without a doubt, tiny homes are on the rise, with a projected $3.57 billion market increase between 2021 and 2026.

 Tiny homes are generally defined as a dwelling between 100 and 400 square feet, though the specifics can vary from house to house.
 Tiny homes may be stationary or moveable (distinguished by the abbreviation OW, or “on wheels”).
 Some include simple, minimalistic finishing choices, while others feature a few luxuries, such as screened porches or jetted tubs.